cfw-guide/cemu.cfw.guide/_pages/en_US/controllers/controllers-switch.md

 ## Downloads

-- The latest release of [BetterJoyForCemu](https://github.com/Davidobot/BetterJoyForCemu/releases/latest)
+- The latest release of [BetterJoy](https://github.com/Davidobot/BetterJoy/releases/latest)

 ## Driver Install

-1. Extract the BetterJoyForCemu `.zip` file to a folder
+1. Extract the BetterJoy `.zip` file to a folder
 1. Open the folder and then open the `Drivers` folder
 1. Run and install `ViGEmBus_Setup_1.16.166`
 1. Enter the `HIDGuardian` folder